SixdegreeLab/MasteringChainAnalytics/en/ch17/ch17-mev-analysis-uniswap.md

 ![swa.png](img/swa.png)

 ### 4. Just-in-Time liquidity Attack
 JIT liquidity is a special form of liquidity provision.
 In DEX, liquidity providers share transaction fees.
-JIT refers to adding liquidity just before a large Swap to share the transaction fee of that transaction, and immediately exiting liquidity after the transaction ends.
+JIT refers to adding liquidity just before a large Swap to share the transaction fee of that transaction and immediately exiting liquidity after the transaction ends.
 This might sound strange – doesn’t providing liquidity continuously mean continuously receiving transaction fees?
 Personal opinion is that being an LP brings impermanent loss, while the impermanent loss brought by instantaneous liquidity provision can almost be ignored.
-JIT attacks are similar to sandwich attacks because they both involve prepositions and postpositions of the victim's transaction, but in the case of JIT, the attacker adds and removes liquidity, rather than buying and selling.
+JIT attacks are similar to sandwich attacks because they both involve prepositions and postpositions of the victim's transaction; but in the case of JIT, the attacker adds and removes liquidity, rather than buying and selling.
 This type of MEV increases the liquidity of DEX without harming traders, so it is also a "good" MEV.

 ![JIT.png](img/JIT.png)